PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 - **Mutex:** Cannot be used inside an Interrupt Service Routine (ISR).
 Because an `ISR doesn't have a thread context, it cannot "own" a mutex,` and it certainly cannot sleep/block if the mutex is unavailable.
 - **Binary Semaphore**: Can be released (given) from an ISR.
 This is a common pattern for "deferred interrupt processing."

+ISR does not have TCB(Thread Control Block).
+So even if we try to make it sleep. we can not the exact infomation to do that.